ministryofjustice/itpolicycontent/content/confluence/enterprise/patching.md

 Most server-hosted applications, such as database services, should be access-controlled to ensure that any vulnerabilities cannot be exploited easily.
 The extent and severity of access control must be proportional to the nature of the service provided.
 For example, an email server might reasonably be expected to allow wider access than a financial server.

-Any server application which is accessible to a wide user community, such as the entire internet, large parts of the MoJ estate, or where access is granted by default, must have critical patches applied within 7 calendar days of them becoming available.
+Any server application which is accessible to a wide user community, such as the entire internet, large parts of the MOJ estate, or where access is granted by default, must have critical patches applied within 7 calendar days of them becoming available.

 ## Digital Services

-All MoJ digital services must be deployed only on systems that comply with this policy.
+All MOJ digital services must be deployed only on systems that comply with this policy.

 Many services make use of third-party software libraries and imported code.
 An entry condition for any new or updated digital service to enter the beta stage of development is that a process must be provided to ensure that external dependencies are tracked and monitored for security problems.
 The process must also describe how such problems are triaged and actioned.

-Any external code used within an MoJ digital service to perform a security function such as cryptography or authentication, or which has direct access to user-provided input, must have critical patches applied within 7 calendar days of them being available.
+Any external code used within an MOJ digital service to perform a security function such as cryptography or authentication, or which has direct access to user-provided input, must have critical patches applied within 7 calendar days of them being available.

 ## Timescales for applying patches